extrospective/mmm-toy-data/adstock.md

 ![pareto_3_444_3](robyn_output/2022-02-03_19.21_init/3_444_3.png)

 We expected the FB adstock to be close to 0%.
 So it is possible that having some carryover for TV contaminated the measurement of carryover for FB.
+It is interesting to know whether this is indeed connected in some way.

 #### Prior analysis with same exact FB data has lower adstock percentage

-We contrast this with the results from our diminishing study, where Robyn correctly estimated the geometric adstock decay rates at close to zero.
+We contrast our findings for TV and FB carryover with the results from our diminishing study, where Robyn correctly estimated the geometric adstock decay rates at close to zero.
+Reviewing one-pagers we see that the estimated thetas (lower left chart) are closer to zero for tv and fb than in this analysis.
+And the FB calculation should be identical in both models.

-For example:
+For example we see the small values for TV and FB in this one pager:
 ![pareto_1_396_4](robyn_output/2022-02-01_18.45_init/1_396_4.png)

-and:
+and here:
 ![pareto_1_441_4](robyn_output/2022-02-01_18.45_init/1_441_4.png)

-and:
+and here:
 ![pareto_1_492_3](robyn_output/2022-02-01_18.45_init/1_492_3.png)

 ### Response Curve